unional/domture/README.md

 You can load `npm` packages as well as local files (by default relative to current folder `.`).

-Under the hood, it bundles the files you tries to import with `webpack` and load them into `jsdom` through script tags.
+Under the hood, it bundles the files you try to import with `webpack` and load them into `jsdom` through script tags.

 ## Usage